Ice Age: The Meltdown: Analysis

 In an analysis of environmentalist themes in the film, Ellen E. Moore, a lecturer at the University of Washington Tacoma, found that while the film presents climate change as a serious issue that threatens the main characters, the film's vagueness around what is causing this undermines the scientific consensus that humans are causing climate change.
 Moore also found that the story contains numerous references to the biblical narrative of Noah's Ark, citing as evidence for this connection the fact that the animals largely travel either as pairs or as couples with children to the boat that is to save them.
 Moore ties these religious themes into what she perceives as the film's refusal to fully back anthropogenic climate change.

 Video game

 A tie-in video game was published by Vivendi Universal Games.

 Sequels

-The third Ice Age film, Ice Age: Dawn of the Dinosaurs was released on July 1, 2009, while the fourth film, Ice Age: Continental Drift, was released on July 13, 2012, and the fifth film, Ice Age: Collision Course, was released on July 22, 2016.
+The third Ice Age film, Ice Age: Dawn of the Dinosaurs was released on July 1, 2009, while the fourth film, Ice Age: Continental Drift, was released on July 13, 2012, the fifth film, Ice Age: Collision Course, was released on July 22, 2016, and the spin-off film, The Ice Age Adventures of Buck Wild, was released on January 14, 2022.
+The sixth film, Ice Age: Boiling Point, is currently set for release on February 5, 2027.